LeiWangR/leiwangr.github.io/_projects/projects.md

 <h3>Project 8: ARC Research Hub Visiting Scholar (TIME@ARC Hub & Griffith)<font color="red"> [Proposed]</font></h3>

+Nature of the Research:

+Participants can choose whether their research involvement falls under:

+- A genuine unpaid arrangement primarily for learning and academic development.
+- A productive work arrangement that benefits the university, which may require compliance with Fair Work entitlements.

 Research Areas:

-✅ Project 1: Computer vision and machine learning for object detection and recognition in cluttered environments
+- Project 1: Computer vision and machine learning for object detection and recognition in cluttered environments

-✅ Project 2: Big data analytics techniques for video processing and time series analysis
+- Project 2: Big data analytics techniques for video processing and time series analysis

 📍 Location: ARC Research Hub for Driving Farming Productivity and Disease Prevention (on-site)